Inukares/fe-hire-master/NotesOnSubmission.md

 It's also worth noting that in real world scenario it doesn't seem very likely for the bid to be so huge, as it's very unlikely that anybody's that rich :).
 As I knew that there will be only one so huge number on one side (asks/bids) I didn't deal in the code with comparing numbers that are bigger than 2^53-1.

+#### Folders structure
+I really enjoy using colocation pattern described by Kent C Dodds when it comes to organising project and this how I organisied files during this assignment https://kentcdodds.com/blog/colocation.

 #### Optimisations and improvements
 - Scss is imported as global.
 Could be changed to CSS-module style approach given more modularity neededpw.